Zucchini Bread Muffins (Moist, Easy, and Perfect Every Time)

 • 2 large eggs, room temperature

-• 2 cups shredded zucchini, lightly packed, do not squeeze dry
+• 2 cups shredded zucchini, do not squeeze out the moisture

 Instruction